ravensorb/comfyui-docker/README.md

 # ComfyUI Flux

-ComfyUI Flux is a Docker-based setup for running [ComfyUI](https://github.com/comfyanonymous/ComfyUI) with [FLUX.1](https://www.basedlabs.ai/tools/flux1) models and additional features.
+ComfyUI Flux is a Docker-based setup for running [ComfyUI](https://github.com/comfyanonymous/ComfyUI) with [FLUX.1](https://www.basedlabs.ai/tools/flux1) models and [HunyuanVideo](https://github.com/kijai/ComfyUI-HunyuanVideoWrapper) as well as a few additional features.

 ## Features